openharmony/docs/en/device-dev/subsystems/subsys-boot-init.md

   - **boot**: services that need to be preferentially started in the system.
 This type of services are started in the init phase.
   - **normal**: common services in the system.
 This type of services are started in the post-init phase.
 This is the default service type.
-  - condition: services that are started based on the specified conditions.
+  - **condition**: services that are started based on the specified conditions.
 You can run the **start xxx** command to start such a service.
 Generally, this type of services are started in a condition job or in a certain phase of the init process.

   If dependencies exist between services or between services and commands, you need to use **condition** to describe services.
 For example:
     ```